Plan Your Stay

 Just 15 miles away, the town of Ely features shops, restaurants, bars, coffee shops with internet access, a bowling alley, a golf course, and unique museums.

-Visit the home of one of Ely’s most well-known and colorful characters, the Dorothy Molter Museum.
+Visit the home of one of Ely’s most well-known and colorful characters, The Rootbeer Lady, at the Dorothy Molter Museum.